Back to blog

 NextPage estimates real estate app development by mapping the product to workflows first: discovery, listing operations, search, inquiries, lead management, documents, administration, integrations, analytics, and support.
 Then we shape a release plan that separates MVP proof from production scale.

-For teams that need a custom platform, our custom software development process starts with scope clarity, technical risk, and the operating model behind the software.
+For custom platforms, the process starts with scope clarity, technical risk, and the operating model behind the software.
 That helps avoid a common proptech mistake: pricing a feature list while ignoring who will run the platform every day.

 If you are comparing budgets, bring a short description of the user roles, must-have workflows, data sources, integrations, launch platform, and release deadline.
 That is enough to turn a vague real estate app idea into a practical first estimate and roadmap.